-The time is just right if you’re looking at starting a staffing agency.
-There is a projected 3% growth in staffing for 2020 and additionally, staffing is currently one of the fastest-growing industries in B2B services.
+So, the time is just right if you’re looking at starting a staffing agency.
+There is a projected 11% growth in staffing for 2021.
+Additionally, staffing is currently one of the fastest-growing industries in B2B services.

 If you’re only just starting to look into the idea or are already writing down detailed plans, it can be helpful to look at the tips and strategies we outlined below on how to start a staffing agency to ensure everything goes smoothly.